AbdulkadirKuvel/xloc/readme.md

 - [x] Implement Benchmarking
     - Show how much time consumed for each step.

-- [x] Realize C style single line comments can be multiline with the use of "\\", for example:
+- [x] Fix C style single line comments can be multiline with the use of "\\", for example:

 ```C
 int main() {